aetta/quick-email-capture/readme.txt

 == Description ==

-Quick Email Capture is a minimal email capture plugin for WordPress.
+Aetta Email Capture is a minimal email capture plugin for WordPress.

 It focuses on one thing only: collecting email signups in a fast, clean and reliable way — without unnecessary features, external services or heavy scripts.